Spixmaster/telegram-bot-api/README.md

 This project is thought to be used in other software as a library.

 ### Documentation
-The documentation was generated with the help of Doxygen.
+The documentation is generated with the help of Doxygen.
 It is an HTML document and can be found in *./doc/html/index.html*.
 Open that file with your favourite browser.

 ### Example
 Look in the examples folder.